ruiying-ocean/.emacs.d/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-# About
+## About

 This is my Emacs configuration file(s).
-It aims to be robust, simple, and few-dependencies.
+It aims to be robust, working scenario-oriented with only necessary dependencies so that it can be used in both local and remote environment.

-# Quick-start

 Install Emacs and download the init files in your `$HOME` directory:
 ```bash